 This chapter focuses on what you pay for your Part D prescription drugs.
 To keep things simple, we use drug in this chapter to mean a Part D prescription drug.
-As explained in Chapter 3, some drugs are covered under the State Health Plan MA PPO or are excluded from coverage.
+As explained in Chapter 3, some drugs are covered under Original Medicare or are excluded by law.